myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said, "_A kitchen is not a room.
 A kitchen is a civilization trying not to eat itself._"
 >
 > Their capsules ran low.
 Their discussions became longer.
 They crushed what remained.
 They dried what could still be dried.
 They mixed powders.
 They tested bitter things.
 They argued over smell, poison, salt, rot, and memory.
-They tried to make something that could replace food, but the more they tried, the clearer it became, "We did not only need something to swallow."
+They tried to make something that could replace food, but the more they tried, the clearer it became.
+We did not only need something to swallow.
+We needed something that could continue.
->
-> We needed something that could continue.
 >
 > Then the messages changed.
 At first, they came as rumor.
 Then as repeated signal.
 Then as confirmed fragments from many directions.
 >